albertcmiller1/order_book/README.md

 this will allow us to move up and down the list when an order is completly filled but sill has more potential to create transactions

+ways a match can occur:
+> new order comes in much higher or lower than the spread
+> new order comes in at an exact match